-Our Board believes that Mr. Frank's experience as an executive and director of private organizations and as a lawyer specializing in healthcare and government affairs provides us with highly valuable regulatory, business and management experience.
+Our Board believes that Mr. Frank's experience as an executive and director of private companies and as a lawyer specializing in healthcare and government provides us with highly valuable regulatory, business and management experience.

 Michael L. Goldberg, 66, has served as a director of the Company since November 2, 2015 and previously served as a director of Medytox from August 6, 2015 to November 2, 2015.
-Mr. Goldberg has been, through Monarch Capital LLC, a consultant of Medytox since August 2015.
 Mr. Goldberg has been the Managing Director of Monarch Capital LLC since April 2006.
 Monarch is a corporate consulting company primarily servicing small to mid-sized public and private companies.
 As such, he served in a corporate restructuring capacity as a Director, Acting Chief Executive Officer and President of IDO Security, Inc., from July 2006, until May 2013.
-Mr. Goldberg served as a Director and Chief Executive Officer of Rx Medical Services Corp. ("RXM"), an American Stock Exchange listed company, a position he held from May 1991 through June 2006.
+Mr. Goldberg served as a Director and Chief Executive Officer of Rx Medical Services Corp.
+(RXM), an American Stock Exchange listed company, a position he held from May 1991 through June 2006.
 RXM was a medical company, which at one time managed and owned rural hospitals, clinical laboratories and MRI/CT centers across the United States.
 While there he was responsible for in excess of 25 acquisitions across the country.
 Mr. Goldberg has been involved as a consultant to a number of private and public companies in varying industries, assisting in their formation and capital structures.
 Mr. Goldberg began his career as an Asper Fellow in the US Attorney's office in 1974 with the Criminal division of the Department of Justice in Washington, D.C.
 (Watergate prosecution team) before becoming an Assistant District Attorney in Philadelphia where he rose to the major trial and then homicide division.
-Mr. Goldberg was also a litigator in Philadelphia where he rose to the major trial and then homicide division.
 Mr. Goldberg was also a litigator in Philadelphia where he maintained a private practice before he transitioned into a career in corporate restructuring.
 Mr. Goldberg has served as a Director of both private and publicly traded companies and has served on audit and compensation committees.

-Our Board believes that Mr. Goldberg's experience as an executive and director of private and publicly traded companies, as a member of both audit and compensation committees, and as a lawyer specializing in healthcare and government affairs will provide us with highly valuable regulatory, business and management experience.
+Our Board believes that Mr. Goldberg's experience as an executive and director of private and publicly traded companies, as a member of both audit and compensation committees, and as a lawyer specializing in healthcare and government will provide us with highly valuable regulatory, business and management experience.